partcad/prepare-commit-msg-cc-ai/README.md

 ## Usage

 1. Make your code changes
-2. Generate commit message and push:
+2. Generate commit message and push by running:

 ```bash
 cmai